AnastasiaKarpenko/KotlinBasics/README.md

 - That leads to the Ability to enhance the semantics of the code that we are writing
 - Deconstruction of values can be done in for-loops as well

+Exceptions

+- Exceptions extend Throwable class
+- To pass a message to an exception, we nee to pass a message to a Throwable constructor that our exception class extends
+- In Kotlin in try-catch block can return an expression and a value, the block can be expression itself.